DivanteLtd/storefront-integration-sdk/1. Expose the API endpoints required by VS/Required API specification.md

 Method used to fetch the current server side shopping cart content, used mostly for synchronization purposes when `config.cart.synchronize=true`

 #### WHEN:
-This method is called just after any Vue Storefrotn cart modification to check if the server or client shopping cart items need to be updated.
-It get's the current list of the shopping cart items.
-The synchronization algoritm in Vue Storefront determines if server or client items need to be updated and executes `api/cart/update` or `api/cart/delete` accordngly.
+This method is called just after any Vue Storefront cart modification to check if the server or client shopping cart items need to be updated.
+It gets the current list of the shopping cart items.
+The synchronization algorithm in VueStorefront determines if server or client items need to be updated and executes `api/cart/update` or `api/cart/delete` accordngly.

 #### GET PARAMS:
 `token` - null OR user token obtained from [`/vsbridge/user/login`](https://github.com/DivanteLtd/vue-storefront-api/blob/7d98771994b1009ad17d69c458f9e93686cfb145/src/vsbridge/user.js#L48)